cs2t/paranumpy/README.md

 # Paranumpy

-`paranumpy` is conceived as a tool to facilitate the parallelization of numpy arrays in python. and it consists of a set of functions to handle numpy arrays in a MPI (mpi4py) parallel environment.
+`paranumpy` is conceived as a tool to facilitate the parallelization of numpy arrays in python.
+It consists of a set of functions to handle numpy arrays in a MPI (mpi4py) parallel environment.

 # Installation